tottie000/GopherIllustrations/Gopher_Illustrations/README.md

 Specifically **Please include one of the following statements** in your blog post or speaking materials <br>
   - `The Go gopher was designed by Renée French.
 Illustrations by tottie.`<br>
   - `©tottie / Renée French`<br>

-- Please indicate one credit per media.You do not need to indicate a credit for each illustration.

 <br>

 ### ⭕️ Please use within the following scope.